joenorton/rubyretriever/readme.md

 rr -e -p -l 10 -o cnet-seo http://www.cnet.com
 ```

-This would go to http://www.cnet.com and crawl a max of 100 pages, during which it would be collecting the onpage SEO fields on those pages - currently this means [url, page title, meta description, h1 text, h2 text], and then it would write it out to a csv named cnet-seo.
+This would go to http://www.cnet.com and crawl a max of 100 pages, during which it would collect the SEO fields on those pages - this currently means [url, page title, meta description, h1 text, h2 text].
+It would then write the fields to a csv named cnet-seo.

 command-line arguments